Donate to the Collections

 BCHS Gift Terms & Conditions

-If you have objects or materials that you would like to donate to our collections, please send an email to Kristin Lapos, Collections Manager, at KLapos@mercermuseum.org.
-Please include the following information in your email:
+If you have artifacts, objects, or other items that you would like to donate to our museum collections, please send an email to Roberta Weisberg, Collections Manager, at rweisberg@mercermuseum.org.

 • Your name and contact information